danrot/master-thesis/03_implementation.md

 ![Test architecture for enabling implementation support](diagrams/uml/test_setup.png)

-The `ImplementationLoader` is the class defining which of the chapters or even single tests are supported by the concrete implementation, and therefore is located in the concrete implementation's repository.
-The concrete implementation must also deliver a `bootstrap.php` file with one responsibility being to make sure that the class definition of a `ImplementationLoader` is available.
+The `ImplementationLoader` is the class defining which specification chapters or even single tests are supported by the concrete implementation, and therefore is located in the concrete implementation's repository.
+The concrete implementation must also deliver a `bootstrap.php` file, which is responsible for declaring the `ImplementationLoader` class in the global namespace.

 This `ImplementationLoader` inherits from the `AbstractLoader`, which introduces some variables containing the unsupported chapters (from the jcr